Things to consider before Hiring A Drone Pilot

 - IS THERE A WEBSITE/PORTFOLIO OF THEIR WORK AVAILABLE FOR VIEWING?

 (Expanded Information Below)

 1. IS THE PILOT LICENSED? - In August, 2016 the FAA introduced 14 CFR 107 (also known as Part 107), which are the commercial operating rules for drones weighing less than 55 pounds.
 Pilots and operators who wish to operate drones for commercial (for-hire) purposes are now required to have a Part 107 'drone/UAS' license to do so legally.
 Asking if the potential hire has a license is a good first step, but you should follow-up with asking to see their actual FAA certificate/license.
+The FAA can impose steep fines not only on unlicensed operators, but also to those that hire an unlicensed operator!
 You can find more information about FAA Part 107 HERE

 2. IS THE OPERATOR INSURED? - Using an operator that follows the rules and has procedures in place to prevent mishaps can put the odds in your favor for a safe and successful operation, but no matter how knowledgeable or experienced an operator may be, there is always a chance that something could go wrong.
 Though it is not a requirement under the FAA Part 107 rules, it is highly advised that you seek a drone pilot who carries some sort of liability insurance to protect you and the operator should anything happen.
 If you are not already aware, we live in a litigious society!